rlucioni/blog/content/posts/mocking-uuid-hex.md

 ---
 title: "Mocking UUID.hex"
 date: 2015-03-20T21:51:05-04:00
-description: Mocking a property on an instance of a Python class.
+description: Mocking a property on an instance of a Python class when writing tests.
 ---

 Mocking is an indispensable tool when writing unit tests, allowing you to temporarily replace parts of your system under test with controlled, predictable mock objects.
 I recently struggled to mock [`UUID.hex`](https://docs.python.org/2/library/uuid.html#uuid.UUID.hex), a read-only attribute on instances of the UUID class.
 Ned Batchelder has written about [mocking `datetime.today()`](https://nedbatchelder.com/blog/201209/mocking_datetimetoday.html).
 This is a good resource if you're trying to mock out a method belonging to a class from a module imported by your code under test.